A practical guide to modern Zendesk ticket labeling

 This is the most direct approach.
 As an agent works on a ticket, they can just type tags into the tags field.
 It’s simple and gives agents total control over how a ticket is categorized.

-The upside: When it’s done by a well-trained agent who has the full context of the conversation, manual tagging can be spot-on.
-They can apply the perfect tags to capture exactly what the issue is about.
+The upside: When it’s done by a well-trained agent who has the full context of the conversation, manual tagging is incredibly accurate.
+Agents can apply the perfect tags to capture the nuance of a customer's request.

 Method 2: Automatic labeling

-To help with the scaling issue, Zendesk has a built-in automatic tagging feature.
-When you switch it on, Zendesk scans the text of new tickets for words longer than two characters.
-Then, it checks those words against your existing tag list and applies what it thinks are the top three matches.
+To help teams scale, Zendesk offers a built-in automatic tagging feature.
+When you switch it on, Zendesk scans the text of new tickets for keywords.
+It then checks those words against your existing tag list and applies the most relevant matches.

-Why a smarter approach to Zendesk ticket labeling is necessary
+Why a smarter approach to Zendesk ticket labeling is beneficial

 The power of machine learning

-An ML-powered tool can understand that a ticket about a "broken item" and another about a "product that just doesn't work" should both be tagged as "defective_product", even though they use completely different words.
-This is the kind of leap that support teams need, and it's now possible by adding an intelligent AI layer to the helpdesk you already use.
+An ML-powered tool can recognize that a ticket about a "broken item" and another about a "product that just doesn't work" should both be tagged as "defective_product".
+This is a great way to build on the intelligent helpdesk tools you're already using.

 Upgrade your Zendesk ticket labeling with an AI layer like eesel AI